 Today marks the anniversary of one of the most important presidential addresses in the history of the United States, “The Address of General Washington To The People of The United States on his declining of the Presidency of the United States,” or as it is better known, “Washington’s Farewell Address.”
 It was published, not delivered in person, on September 19, 1796 in the Philadelphia newspaper, the American Daily Advertiser.
 (Why a Philadelphia paper?
 Because Philadelphia was the nation’s capital in 1796.)
-Two hundred and fifteen years later, Washington’s Farewell Address still gets cited by politicians.
+More than two centuries later, politicians still cite Washington’s Farewell Address.

 The Farewell Address summarizes Washington’s advice to the nation based on his more than four decades of public service.
 Much of what he wrote warns against the dangers of partisan and regional strife.
 But the address is best remembered for what it said about foreign policy, namely, that the United States should keep its distance from the affairs of Europe.